 Official Pearl Lemon Rating

-Crystal is an easy to use tool with a lot of information, but the uncertainty revolving its accuracy and its vagueness prevents us from strongly recommending it, meaning it gets:
+Crystal is an easy to use tool with a lot of information, but the uncertainty revolving around its accuracy and its vagueness prevent us from strongly recommending it, meaning it gets:

 🍋🍋🍋◯◯ 3 out of 5 lemons.

 🍋🍋🍋🍋🍋 5 out of 5 lemons: You absolutely NEED this tool!

 🍋🍋🍋🍋◯ 4 out of 5 lemons: We highly recommend this tool!